Municipal Utilities Information

 Collection System Permit

 The State Water Resources Control Board has issued a general permit Waste Discharge Requirement that applies to all wastewater collections systems throughout the State.
 This permit is intended to minimize sanitary sewer overflows (spills) from collection systems through requirements for proper operation and maintenance.
-This is a relatively new permit, and requirements are being phased in from 2007 through 2014.
+Requirements were phased in from 2007 through 2014.

 MUD has a number of permits issued by the San Joaquin Valley Air Pollution Control District that govern the quality of emissions from combustion equipment such as cogeneration engines, boilers, direct drive motors, emergency electric generators, and a digester gas flare.